openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 #.
 Log in to the dashboard.

 #.
-From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
-   appropriate project.
+Select the appropriate project from the drop down menu at the top left.

 #.
 On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
    click :guilabel:`Access & Security` category.
 The